alec7s/Roundabout/README.md

 # Roundabout
-Scorecard app for disc golf, golf golf, or putt putt.
+Mobile scorecard app for disc golf, golf golf, or putt putt.

 Created using HTML, CSS, and vanilla Javascript.